Give a Dog a Bone

-Cats are particularly difficult to get onto bones if not started from a very early age, so we recommend them from 6 weeks of age.
+Cats are particularly difficult to get onto bones if they arent started from a very early age, so we recommend them from 6 weeks of age.
 Dogs just about always love them and will guard them jealously as they know what’s good for them.
 Occasionally however some individuals may have a problem with bones, constipation, vomiting, and the very remote possibility of getting one stuck.
 If bones are cooked, these problems have a higher chance of occurring.
-We often advise clients, “Yes there is only a very remote chance of getting a serious problem, but the chance of getting a serious problem from infected rotten teeth is a hundred fold more.
+We often advise clients, “Yes there is only a very remote chance of getting a serious problem, but the chance of getting a serious problem from infected rotten teeth is a thousand times more.
 Let alone the poor dog or cat having to live with infected gums, and that smelly breath!”
 So for our dogs and cats, the positives by far out weigh the negatives.

 But what do we do if for one reason or another we can’t or decide not to use raw bones?
 Well there are many less effective but still worthwhile alternatives.
 Number one is Hills’s T/D or “teeth diet”.
 Despite not being much of a believer in commercial diets, Hill’s is one of the better ones and their T/D is probably the most effective teeth cleaning food next to bones.
 The dry kibble doesn’t break up until it has sunk to the gum, hence removing the plaque.
 This diet is especially good for cats.
 We highly recommend it for any older patients having their teeth cleaned under general anaesthesia so as to minimise the chance of needing to do it again, if you still decide against the right raw bones.